Lawliar/CO3/README.md

 - double check the configurations fit your needs, there are three builds, debug, release, profiling
 - cmake build

-## docker build
+## Native run

-### symbolizer
-- there is no dockerfile to build symbolizer, not because of the technical difficulty but because of the mixed of toolchain (e.g., cross-compiler from gcc) required to build a firmware image.
+1. Flash the firmware to the board and connect the USB port to the workstation.
+2. run `orchestrator -i <SVFG dir> -p <serial port> -b <baud rate of the serial port>`
-The symbolizer is just one part of the firmware building process.
-Simply building it is not useful.
+    1. SVFG dir is the folder automatically generated in the firmware building process.

-### orchestrator
+    2. serial port is the USB-CDC/physical serial port (e.g., /dev/ttyACM1).
+        - This port also accepts number as parameters if the orchestrator is built with `SER2NET`.
+In this case, the serial port can be a TCP port where the SER2NET is carried through.
+Furthermore, if you specify `0`, the orchestrator will look for UNIX socket directly located in the `<SVFG dir>`.
+UNIX socket is used in workstation mode.
+    3. baud rate is the baud rate for the serial port.
+This only matters when a physical serial port is used.
+For any other cases, specifying different number makes no difference.

+## Docker build
-the dockerfile in this repo is for the orchestrator.
-In order to use this docker file, steps in [submodule initialization](#submodule-initialization) and [llvm-prebuilt](#llvm-prebuilt) are still required.
+- In order to use this docker file, steps in [submodule initialization](#submodule-initialization) and [llvm-prebuilt](#llvm-prebuilt) are still required.
+- After the docker image is up, the environment needed to build the firmware and the orchestrator is up.
+- Then you can build the selected firmware and the orchestrator through simple cmake commands.

+## Docker run
+- Running CO3 requires the serial port to be exposed to the docker container.
+- Docker Linux does not have issue with this.
+- For MacOS, however, since it does not support serial port bypassing, running on MacOS even inside docker is difficult.
+SER2NET directs serial port to a TCP port, however, we ran into issue even when we expose the TCP port to docker container on MacOS.
+For more on running dockerized CO3 on MacOS please refer to [#2](/../../issues/2).

 ## fair warning:
 - Due to historical reasons, the whole codebase is filled with name referecens to `SPEAR`, which is the old name for `CO3`.
 If you see `SPEAR`, that means the same thing as `CO3`.